 - Analyze most important matches using different parameters such as closeness, centrality, etc.

 - Change the graph type based on preferred view or parameter

 GEDmatch is the easiest way to do collect the input data, but it’s still fairly time-consuming.

 This is a fairly rough draft.
 I’ll try to keep up with adding and changing content.
 And I’d definitely like to add pictures.
-I’ve also very recently learned that other people have done pretty much the same thing with Gephi, but it can’t hurt to have a free instructional guide for this available to the public.

 Instructions for Getting Your Input Data

 Probably the first thing to know is to not include your parents’ and siblings’ information.
 I would actually use a parent’s kit or the farthest back ancestor you have tested, if applicable.
 You can also delete any other matches that are very close if you want to see clusters from farther back ancestors.

 When you go to GEDmatch, you have the option of one-to-many matching.
 Click on that and select your kit.
 You won’t be able to get more than 3,000 matches unless you’re a paid subscriber.
 Choose that, as it will be plenty for our purposes.
 You can drag your cursor to select the entire table or just the number of matches that you want.
 After doing so, copy it and paste it into the second row of an empty spreadsheet.
 I would choose to merge formatting to that of the source document at this point or just before pasting.
 You can get rid of a lot of columns now.
 Delete all of them except the first (kit number), second (name), and sixth (total cM, probably labeled ‘F’ in your spreadsheet) columns.
 This spreadsheet will be your nodes input, but it’s not quite ready yet.